- Listings of Health-Related Activities

 How to Search for an Opportunity

 Many internship and/or volunteer positions require you to submit a cover letter and resume.
-If you do not have a resume, be sure to use Brown's CareerLAB Resume Tips Sheets.
+If you do not have a resume, be sure to use Brown's CareerLAB Resume, Cover letter and Online Profiles Tips Sheets.